fedeghe/upload-web-worker/README.md

     }}
 >
 ```
-**No request headers are send by default, thus you will have to provide them**
+**No request headers are sent by default, thus you will have to provide them**

 ## Listeners
 All the `onXXXX` listeners receive a `data` object which has always at least the following fields: